 The John Dellenback Dunes Trail takes hikers on a 2.7-mile (one way) trek from a conifer forest across the open dunes to the beach at the Pacific Ocean.
 Along the way, hikers will be treated to expansive views of the surrounding landscape.
 This hike makes for an incredible workout, due to tall dunes and soft sand.
 Quality wildlife watching is also available at the campground.

 Normally, a campsite will be released to first-come, first-serve status if it is not occupied within the first 24 hours of the arrival time on the reservation.
 This campground does not have any first-come, first-serve sites available at this time; with this in mind, the 24-hour arrival policy is temporarily suspended until further notice.

 Oregon Dunes Visitor Center 855 HWY 101 Reedsport OR 97467

 For campground inquiries, please call: 541-271-6000

-From Reedsport, Oregon travel south 10 miles to the Eel Creek Campground.
-Campground entrance is located on west side of Highway 101 at mile post 222.
+From Reedsport, Oregon travel south for 10 miles to Eel Creek Campground.
+The campground entrance is located on the right (west) side of Highway 101 near mile post 222.